Bungalow: Raised bungalow

 A raised bungalow is one in which the basement is partially above ground.
-The benefit is that more light can enter the basement with above ground windows in the basement.
+The benefit is that more light can enter the basement with above-ground windows in the basement.
 A raised bungalow typically has a foyer at ground level that is halfway between the first floor and the basement.
 Thus, it further has the advantage of creating a foyer with a very high ceiling without the expense of raising the roof or creating a skylight.
 Raised bungalows often have the garage in the basement.
-Because the basement is not that deep, and the ground must slope downwards away from the building, the slope of the driveway is quite shallow.
+Because the basement is not that deep, and the ground must slope downward away from the building, the slope of the driveway is quite shallow.
 This avoids the disadvantage of steep driveways found in most other basement garages.
 Bungalows without basements can still be raised, but the advantages of raising the bungalow are much less.

 Ranch bungalow

 A ranch bungalow is a bungalow organized so that bedrooms are on one side and "public" areas (kitchen, living/dining/family rooms) are on the other side.
 If there is an attached garage, the garage is on the public side of the building so that a direct entrance is possible, when this is allowed by legislation.
 On narrower lots, public areas are at the front of the building and such an organization is typically not called a "ranch bungalow".
 Such buildings are often smaller and have only two bedrooms in the back as required.